Saskylakh: History

 It was founded in 1930 as a part of Soviet efforts to settle the nomadic Yakuts, Evenks, and Dolgans who lived in the area.

+Demographics

 Transportation

 There are no year-round roads leading to Saskylakh, although there is a winter road which leads to Olenyok and then further 600 km south to Udachny.
 In the opposite direction, the road also continues downstream along the Anabar to Yuryung-Khaya.

-There is also a small airport a few kilometers south.
+Saskylakh Airport is a few kilometers south.